What Are The Monomers Of Proteins

 The specific sequence of amino acids in a protein determines its three-dimensional structure and, consequently, its function.
 This sequence is encoded in the genes of an organism and is faithfully copied during protein synthesis.
 Even a single amino acid change can have profound effects on protein function, leading to diseases or altered biological processes.

-For example, sickle cell anemia is caused by a single amino acid substitution in the hemoglobin protein.
-This seemingly minor change causes the hemoglobin molecules to aggregate, leading to the characteristic sickle shape of red blood cells and the associated symptoms of the disease.
+To give you an idea, sickle cell anemia is caused by a single amino acid substitution in the hemoglobin protein.
+That said, this seemingly minor change causes the hemoglobin molecules to aggregate, leading to the characteristic sickle shape of red blood cells and the associated symptoms of the disease.
 This illustrates the critical importance of amino acid sequence in maintaining proper protein function and overall health.

 Trends and Latest Developments